 6. See hatsuhinode, the first sunrise

 Start the New Year as an early bird and catch the first sunrise!
-The observatories at Tokyo Skytree and the Tokyo Metropolitan Government Building usually hold hatsuhinode—viewing events as early as 5 am on January 1st.
-Besides being canceled for this year, those events are usually only for a very limited number of participants, with names selected by lottery, and applications start months in advance.
-So why not take an early-morning hike up Mt.
+After being closed due to COVID-19 restrictions in 2021, the observatories at Tokyo Skytree and the Tokyo Metropolitan Government Building are again holding hatsuhinode—viewing events for January 1st, 2022.
+With the extra height, the Skytree sunrise will probably be earlier than 6am while the first sun is expected to make an appearance from the Tokyo Metropolitan Government Building observatory between 6:30 and 7:10.
+These events are usually only for a very limited number of participants, with names selected by lottery, and applications starting well in advance.
+If you can’t get a place, they will reportedly be streaming it from their website.
+If you’re looking for something a bit closer to nature, why not take an early-morning hike up Mt.
 Takao or Mt.
-Mitsutoge.
+Mitsutoge instead?

 Any temple or shrine will do, but expect Tokyo’s popular ones—Sensoji, Zojoji, Meiji Shrine, and Kanda Myojin, in particular—to be packed.
 Our suggestion: Skip the hours-long queue at those spots, and instead visit a smaller, local one for a less stressful start to your New Year.

 8. Fukubukuro and New Year sales in Japan: Shop till you drop